emilhelgren/feature-driven-trading-of-wind-power-and-hydrogen/README.md

+# Feature-driven trading of wind and hydrogen

+This repository contains the entire code-base associated with the Master thesis "Feature-driven trading of wind and hydrogen" by Emil Helgren at the Technical University of Denmark (DTU), February 2023.

-# Guide to the code
+## Guide to the code

 This README file is divided into the following sections: